AmrHossam902/mysql-benchmark-billion-rows/readme.md

     - city table primary key is used to search for the city directly
     - the tabular plan shows that it used partition **p32** only to look into unlike previous tests.

+    <br/><br/>

+# Conclusion

+partitioning is not always the to-go solution in case of large tables, where most of the cases indexes can help.

+however partitioning can be useful in these cases:

+- you are sure you want to operate on a sub-portion of the data, i.e. you have lots of queries sharing the same part of data to operate on, e.g.
+    - users in specific region / country.
+    - sales in a specific time interval.

+- if the data you are selecting comes from some partitions not all of them **even if no pruning happens**.
+    - the performance in this case is better than using a single table (test 4)

+- if you are adding and removing partitions constantly, as removing a partition is faster than deleting elements from a single table.